-Perspective | Companies are pushing ‘postbiotics’ for gut health.
-The research hasn’t caught up.
+Perspective | Scientists are still studying ‘postbiotics.’
+Supplement companies are pushing them anyway.

 To make supplements, scientists purposely inactivate or “kill” live microorganisms through spray-drying, radiation or pasteurization to create postbiotics.

-In 2021, the nonprofit organization International Scientific Association of Probiotics and Prebiotics (ISAPP) defined postbiotics as “a preparation of inanimate microorganisms and/or their components that confers a health benefit on the target host.”
+In 2021, the nonprofit organization International Scientific Association for Probiotics and Prebiotics (ISAPP) defined postbiotics as “a preparation of inanimate microorganisms and/or their components that confers a health benefit on the target host.”
 So the big difference?
 Probiotics are live, and postbiotics are dead.

 Put simply, prebiotics are the “food” that feeds probiotics (which are “live,” so they need to eat).
 When probiotics die, some of the waste products can have health benefits and are known as postbiotics.